 Both pathways appear to be activated in ALF since ATX and PLA2 were increased compared to controls.
-However, ATX has been found in liver explants obtained from ALF patients, confirming the central role of the liver in the dysregulation of the LPC/ATX/LPA axis in ALF.
-That this is not purely due to systemic inflammation is evidenced by the lack of ATX increases in patients with severe sepsis.
+However, ATX has been found in liver explants obtained from individuals with ALF, confirming the central role of the liver in the dysregulation of the LPC/ATX/LPA axis in ALF.
+That this is not purely due to systemic inflammation is evidenced by the lack of ATX increases in individuals with severe sepsis.

 ALF shares similarities with ACLF, in which cholesteryl esters and lysophospholipids have been considered part of a lipid fingerprint.
-In addition, PBMC transcriptome analysis has revealed metabolic alterations, including the upregulation of the peroxisome proliferator-activated receptor (PPAR) signalling pathway, cholesterol metabolism, sphingolipid metabolism and glycosaminoglycan biosynthesis and this was confirmed by our data on isolated monocytes from ALF patients.
+In addition, PBMC transcriptome analysis has revealed metabolic alterations, including the upregulation of the PPAR signalling pathway, cholesterol metabolism, sphingolipid metabolism and glycosaminoglycan biosynthesis and this was confirmed by our data on monocytes isolated from individuals with ALF.

 In this ALF cohort, circulating monocytes showed increased PD-L1 and MerTK expression, confirming a pro-restorative phenotype, previously associated with immunoparesis and increased susceptibility to infections.
 Moreover, no significant phenotypic differences were found in blood NK and CD56+T cells in ALF, but this could also be attributed to the early time of sampling.
-In our recent data from a murine model of paracetamol overdose PD-1 expression in T-cell subsets remained unaltered during the first 3 days after the acute insult.
-However, PD-L1 expression in Tregs and NKT cells was upregulated at 72 hours post paracetamol overdose, during the pro-restorative phase.
+In our recent data from a murine model of paracetamol overdose, PD-1 expression in T-cell subsets remained unaltered during the first 3 days after the acute insult.
+However, PD-L1 expression in regulatory T and NKT cells was upregulated at 72 h post paracetamol overdose, during the pro-restorative phase.

-We demonstrate a switch in monocyte population with a reduction on CD14+ cells with LPA in vitro.
-Moreover, among LPA 16:0, 18:0 and 18:1, the former induced profound phenotypic changes in vitro, reducing CCR2, CD163, CD155 and MerTK and increasing PD-L1 expression in both HC and ALF, without affecting the T-cell population.
+We demonstrate a switch in monocyte populations, with a reduction in CD14+ cells with LPA in vitro.
+Moreover, among LPA 16:0, 18:0 and 18:1, the former induced profound phenotypic changes in vitro, reducing CCR2, CD163, CD155 and MerTK and increasing PD-L1 expression in both HCs and individuals with ALF, without affecting the T-cell population.

-In order to identify the LPA receptor responsible for such an effect, we examined LPARs expression in monocytes through publicly available microarray data sets.
-In vitro, M1 monocytes have increased LPAR1, LPAR3 and reduced LPAR6, suggesting a proinflammatory role of for the first two receptors.
-This is complementary to the previous finding of increased ATX and LPAR1 and 6 in liver tissue from patients with alcohol related liver disease and HBV acute liver failure.
-We then demonstrated that the LPAR1/3 antagonism showed a similar trend on both cells from HC and ALF with reversing the effect of LPA and increasing CD163 and MerTK.
+In order to identify the LPAR responsible for such an effect, we examined LPAR expression in monocytes through publicly available microarray data sets.
+In vitro, M1 monocytes have increased LPAR1, LPAR3 and reduced LPAR6, suggesting a proinflammatory role for the first two receptors.
+This is complementary to the previous finding of increased ATX and LPAR1 and 6 in liver tissue from individuals with alcohol-related liver disease and HBV-related ALF.
+We then demonstrated that